Francesco118/Francesco118/README.md

 - 👋 Hi, I’m @Francesco118
-- 👀 I’m interested in Programming and cybersecurity - DevSecOps
+- 🕵️‍♂️ I’m interested in Programming 👨‍💻 and cybersecurity 🔒
-- 🌱 I’m currently learning html, css and some frameworks (like bootstrap)
-- 🪴I'm also learning about Linux (Kali) and Bug bounty
+- 🐉I'm also learning about Linux (Kali) and Bug bounty
-- 🐛 Newbie as a caterpillar
-- 🐜 Worker as an ant

 <!--  - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me